-CPR- Center for Performance Research is available for Performance Rentals at reasonable rates for individual artists and small nonprofits.
-Our goal is to make our space available for a range of performance activities, from informal showings to fully staged productions.
+CPR’s goal is to make its space available for a range of performance activities, at affordable rates, from informal showings to fully-staged productions.

 - Performance rentals are $130/hour with a four hour minimum and at least 4 hours of technical rehearsal in advance of the performance time ($80/hour).
 CPR’s Technical Director is present during both tech rehearsal and performance.